AroenvR/chesserz-frontend/README.md

 npm i -D gh-pages

 Create a gh-pages branch in your repository.
+Go to repository settings -> pages ->
+    set source to gh-pages branch and /root

 When pushing new code, remember to execute npm run deploy to update the gh-pages branch.